 Dedicated aviation fuel tanks only

-Tanks must be clean, dry, and free of rust or water
+clean, dry, and free of rust or water

 Applications

-Military: NATO and allied turbine aircraft
+Many NATO and allied military aircraft

 Environmental & Safety Considerations